 Thaipusam is a festival celebrated by ethnic Indians (mainly the Tamils) of Malaysia.
 It is a state holiday in Kuala Lumpur and some states including Johor, Negri Sembilan, Selangor, Perak and Penang.
 Notably these are urbanised areas with relatively higher proportions of Tamils and Indians.

-The Chinese lunar new year starts on 10 February 2013.
-This is the year of the Snake in the Chinese zodiac.
-The previous year was that of the Dragon, and the next Chinese year(starting in early 2014) will be the Horse year.
-The associated heavenly element for the lunar year coinciding mainly with Gregorian year 2013 is the Water element in the Yin form.
+The Chinese lunar new year starts on 19 February 2015.
+This is the year of the Goat in the Chinese zodiac.
+The year before was that of the Horse, and the following Chinese year(starting in early 2016) will be the Monkey year.
+The associated heavenly element for the lunar year coinciding mainly with Gregorian year 2015 is the Wood element in the Yin form.

 Good Friday is only an official holiday in the states of Sabah and Sarawak which have higher proportions of Christians.